jvanev/jconfig/README.md

 }
 ```

-> **Note:** The custom checker is invoked on every dependent configuration property.
+> **Note:** Your custom checker will be invoked for every configuration property that declares
+> a dependency with a non-default `@DependsOn.operator`.
-> Just make sure your checker is fast enough if performance is a concern.
+> Ensure the checker is performant if you expect a high number of dependencies relying on it.

 ---